uselagoon/lagoon-opensearch-sync/README.md

 ### Index templates

-Similarly, this tool configures index templates suitable for Lagoon and will remove other index templates.
+This tool maintains index templates for Lagoon, but does not touch index templates it doesn't recognise.

-To avoid removal of manually created custom index templates, they can be named with the prefix `custom-`.
+Currently it maintains a `routerlogs` index template only.

 ## Advanced usage